-- 1. There is no record for the device available.
+1. There is no record for the device available.
 Since there are always new devices on the market Z-Way needs to catch up and update its device database.
-If your device is not found, updating to the most recent version of Z-Way may help. - 2.
-The interview was not finished to the point where enough parameters were detected to identify the correct device description record.
-You may manually choose the correct device description record using the button Select Device Description Record.
-A dialog box will be opened for manual selection of the product (if available).
-The manual selection of a device description record is only needed if no record was found on default.
+If your device is not found, updating to the most recent version of Z-Way may help.